nettle/codechecker-bazel/README.md

 `codechecker_test` and `codechecker_suite` rules to run CodeChecker as Bazel test.

-> NOTE: Alpha version!
-Supports only Linux with a number of limitations
+> NOTE: This is Alpha version!
+Works for Linux only with a number of limitations

 What is Bazel?
 --------------

-Bazel is a build system developed by Google, see https://bazel.build/
+Bazel is a build system developed by Google,
+see https://bazel.build/

 What is CodeChecker?
 --------------------

-CodeChecker is a static analysis framework for C and C++ code developed by Ericsson, see https://github.com/Ericsson/codechecker, and https://codechecker.readthedocs.io/ CodeChecker is based on LLVM/Clang static analyzer, see https://clang-analyzer.llvm.org/
+CodeChecker is a static analysis framework for C and C++ code developed by Ericsson,
+see https://github.com/Ericsson/codechecker, and https://codechecker.readthedocs.io/

+CodeChecker is based on LLVM/Clang static analyzer,
+see https://clang-analyzer.llvm.org/